Robot-Learning-Control-Lab/Myoelectric-Hand-Control/README.md

-# Continuous Hand Movement Prediction from sEMG using a CNN in MATLAB
+# Continuous Hand Movement Prediction from sEMG using a CNN

 This repository contains the MATLAB implementation of a Neural Network (CNN) designed to decode continuous hand movements from muscle activity.
 The model learns the complex mapping from high-density surface electromyography (sEMG) signals to 2-Degree-of-Freedom (DoF) Index finger kinematics.
 The project is trained and evaluated on the NinaPro database (DB8).